What is the Talking Stage? Secrets Every Dater Must Know

 Talking Stage vs. Dating

-Why the Talking Stage Matters
+Why Understanding What is the Talking Stage Matters

 Despite being informal, the talking stage offers real value: